PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 >X7LTPHXP84yGqwGOZIejLw==
 >-----END CERTIFICATE-----
 >```
 >Identation in YAML files is key.
-If you prepare the minikube_install_values.yaml manually, be very careful with the identation once you include your GitLab CA.
+If you have prepared the minikube_install_values.yaml manually, be very careful with the identation once you include your GitLab CA.

 - Linux
 ```